kbrad-00/AnimeFunPkg/R/README.md

 ## 🛠️ Functions in this package

-The AnimeFunPkg package includes the following functions:
+The AnimeFunPkg package includes the following functions (because even anime data deserves its own opening theme):

-- `summarize_anime()` → Summarizes anime count, average rating, and number of studios
+- `summarize_anime()` 📊 → Summarizes anime count, average rating, and number of studios
-- `plot_rating_distributions()` → Creates a histogram of anime ratings
+- `plot_rating_distributions()` 📈 → Creates a histogram of anime ratings (no plot twists here!)
-- `top_genres()` → Creates a bar chart of top anime genres
+- `top_genres()` 🍥 → Creates a bar chart of top anime genres — yes, isekai probably makes the list!

 ---